cefriel/rmlmapper-java/README.md

  -inc,--incrementalUpdate         Incremental update option to incrementally load triples in the database database while performing                                       the mapping procedure.
  -iri,--baseIRI <arg>             Specify a base IRI for relative IRIs.
 Otherwise @base is parsed.
  -m,--mappingfile <arg>           One or more mapping file paths and/or strings (multiple values are concatenated) -n,--noCache                     Do not use subjects and records caches in the executor.
  -ord,--ordered                   Mapping execution is ordered by logical source and caches are cleaned after each logical source.
-This option improves memory consumption and it is advisable if no join condition exist among mappings.
  -o,--outputfile <arg>            Path to output file (-o stdout can be used for debugging) -pb,--prefixBaseIRI <arg>        Specify a prefix for the base IRI used for relative IRIs -r,--repositoryId <arg>          Repository Id related to the triples store.
 Also option -ts
                                   should be provided
  -s,--serialization <arg>         Serialization format (nquads (default), turtle, trig, trix, jsonld, hdt)